-Iowa State strongly encourages students, faculty and staff to get vaccinated against COVID-19, but it is not a requirement.
+Iowa State strongly encourages students, faculty and staff to get vaccinated against COVID-19.
 The Iowa Board of Regents announced in April that the regent universities will not mandate vaccinations for any student or employee for the 2021-22 academic year.
-If you would like to get vaccinated, click on the state’s vaccine finder to make an appointment.

 Iowa State vaccination clinics